jvkoh/wave/README.md

 The returned object also has a function called `callIf(fn)`, which takes a reference to a potential function, and if it exists, calls that function from the context of this object.

-**NOTE: From here on when I refer to any object of the form Wave.Object, I'm actually referring to the object returned by the `Wave.Object()` function.
-The only exception to this is Wave.Static, which still refers to the actual object `Wave.Static`.**

 ### Inheritance Pattern
 The pattern that I have been using is essentially this:
 - All "classes" are actually just functions that return the desired object.
-- All class functions accept any number of objects are arguments, and compile the properties of those input objects onto the returned object.
+- All class functions accept any number of objects as arguments, and compile the properties of those input objects onto the returned object.

-Here's a super simple example of this:
+Here's a barebones example of this:
 ```javascript
 define(['js/Static', 'js/Base'], function(Static, Base) {